Dr. Freda Deskin

 Her involvement in the Oklahoma City community runs deep and she is committed to stewardship as a way of life.
 She enjoys coffee, music, nature and spending most of her free time with her Great Dane, American Bulldog and Yorkshire Terrier.

-Heather Cunningham is a native of Oklahoma.
-She is from Edmond, Oklahoma and attended the University of Central Oklahoma where she recently graduated in June of 2013 with a bachelor degree in Business Finance and a minor in Marketing.
+Heather Jacox is a native of Oklahoma.
+She is from Edmond, Oklahoma and attended the University of Central Oklahoma where she graduated with bachelor's degree in business finance and with a minor in marketing.

 Her home school involvement quickly led to working with youth and young adults through the community college.
 That connection helped provide more opportunities for talent-based individual education in both public and private sectors within their district and the surrounding areas.
 Now that her son is grown, she and her two dogs have relocated to Oklahoma.